MengFanjun020906/MengFanjun020906/README.md

 # Hi,there is MengFanjun👋
-- I come from China.🇨🇳
+- A student from China.🇨🇳
 - Senior majoring in communication engineering
 - This is my [blog](https://mfjblog.top), most of which is my study record, later thought, blog can also record some personal life what
 - My [email](mengfanjun_020906@outlook.com), please contact me if you have any questions